roland1308/authRiverpod/README.md

 # login_riverpod_hooks

-Simulate login with Riverpod and Hooks.
+Simulate Log In with Riverpod and Hooks.
 Adding Shared preferences to store user/token.
+Simulate Sign In.
+Added Go Router